Thames Television: Industrial relations up to the end of 1979

 Like most of ITV, Thames was beset by conflicts with trade unions, notably the Association of Cinematograph Television and Allied Technicians (ACTT).
 A two-week technicians strike in the summer of 1975 shut down the whole of ITV with the technicians being bought off with a 35% pay rise.

 Two years later in May 1977, another strike occurred when production assistants at Thames refused to operate new video equipment.
 Thames proceeded to sack all the technicians for breach of contract.
 The following month, both sides backed down over the issues, with all technicians returning to work.

 The worst strike to hit the network originated at Thames.
 Failure to reach agreement on pay increases and shift allowances in the 1979 pay round resulted in technicians switching off power to the transmission facilities at the Euston Road centre on 6 August.
 After management restored power, the technicians walked out.
 Within four days, all but one ITV station had gone off-air after the ACTT asked members at other companies to walk out in claim for a 15% pay rise.
 The network was off the air for 10 weeks.

-From 1980 to 1992

 Later programming

 Other Thames shows included This Week (known as TV Eye between 1979 and 1985), Rumpole of the Bailey, the game shows Strike It Lucky, Give Us a Clue and Name That Tune, and the drama Dodger, Bonzo and the Rest.